Radhika Apte: Short films

 Radhika Apte has also acted in a number of short films, including Darmiyan, in which she played a college girl, Ekta, and Vakratunda Swaha, which was filmed by Ashish Avikunthak over a period of 12 years.
 She played one of the lead roles in Anurag Kashyap's film on eve teasing, That Day After Everyday, which released on YouTube in 2012.
 She has played the title role in Sujoy Ghosh's 2015 Bengali short film Ahalya.

 Personal life

 Apte met Benedict Taylor in 2011 in London during her year-long sabbatical when she had gone to learn contemporary dance.
-Director Sarang Sathaye, a friend of Radhika, in October 2012, said that the two had been living together since a long time and that a registered marriage took place a month before the official ceremony was said to be held in March 2013.
+Director Sarang Sathaye, a friend of Radhika, in October 2012, said that the two had been living together for a while and that a registered marriage took place a month before the official ceremony was said to be held in March 2013.
+In 2024, she gave birth to their daughter.

 Apte has spoken out against sexual harassment in the Indian film industry.
 She supported the MeToo movement in India, stating that she was hopeful that it could bring about a change if enough major industry figures were to participate.

+Media image

+Tanisha Bhattacharya of Filmfare termed her a "powerhouse performer", who is widely known as the "poster child of OTT".
+Natasha Dsouza of Femina termed her "happy-go-lucky", "outspoken" and noted, "Apte is a rarity and a new-gen star who's known for two things: essaying complex roles and speaking her mind."
+Huzan Tata of Verve termed her a "poster girl for regional and art-house cinema".
+Nihit Bhave of Hindustan Times said, "Apte has often taken on roles that other actresses would have deemed insignificant."
+In Rediff.com's "Best Bollywood Actresses" list, she was placed 3rd in 2011, 2nd in 2015 and 7th in 2022.
+Apte has been described in the media as one of the highest paid actor on OTT.
+Apte is an endorser for brands and products such as Clinique, Sanfe, MCaffeine and RIOPads.
+Her performance in Phobia is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.